mindstorm8191/settlerswarlords/notes/influences.md

 -   There is no need to consider structural limitations; blocks can be placed anywhere.
 Floating bases are entirely possible
 -   Mobs are pretty static, in terms of combat.
 Once players are able to craft armor and weapons, they can fend off lots of monsters very easily
 -   Exploration is fun, but there's only so much that can be found by the player, even in caves.
 It all eventually becomes repetitive
+-   Exploration above ground is fun.
+Exploration underground is fairly fun as well

 -   Aspects to include
     -   Exploration needs to be a bigger part of Settlers & Warlords